 A research project applying computational approaches to a biological problem.
 The project is (co)-supervised by a professor in Computer Science and/or Biology.
 A program advisor from each department has to approve the project.

-Welcome to COMP 401 - the undergraduate research component of the CS&Bio joint major!
+Welcome to COMP 401 - the undergraduate research component of the CS and Bio joint major!
 This class will be utterly unlike most other classes you have taken.
 During this course, you will conduct a research project under the guidance of a professor (typically from either Computer Science or Biology).

 Office hours: By appointment.